-Yes, Buddhist pagodas are on every corner in Bagan!
+Yes, Buddhist pagodas are on every corner of Bagan!
 And, they make Old Bagan look like a true mystical wonderland.
 The whole World has seen impressive photos of sunrise in Bagan with colorful hot-air balloons dotting the horizon.
-There is no question, driving e-bike around pagodas in Bagan and hot-air ballooning in Bagan is one of the top things to do in Myanmar.
+There is no question, that driving an e-bike around pagodas in Bagan and hot-air ballooning in Bagan is one of the top things to do in Myanmar.

 Entrance fee to Bagan Archaeological Zone: 20 USD.

 Hot-air balloon ride in Bagan: 300-500 USD per person.
 (Golden Eagle Ballooning, Oriental Ballooning, Balloons Over Bagan)